- z/OS file structures

 There is another storage class attribute which can help performance, striping.
 Striping means taking a file, and arranging for it to be spread over several logical disks, so parts of it can be accessed concurrently.
 This facility has been pretty much overtaken by PAV aliases and RAID disk .
 However, if you want to implement it, you do this by defining a striping storage class, with a number between 1 and 999 set for SUSTAINED DATA RATE.

-You might only need four storage classes.
-One for guaranteed space, one for datasets which need to stay cache resident as long as possible, one for concurrent copy files and a default class for everything else.
-You may want to add a fifth one for striping
+You might not need too many storage classes.
+One for guaranteed space, one for datasets which need to stay cache resident as long as possible, one for concurrent copy files one for SMS managed tape and a default class for everything else.
+You may want to add a sixth one for striping